test1

 No blog posts found for this author.

-Hayal Hanoğlu is a scholar of migration and religion with an interdisciplinary background in sociology, social anthropology, and psychosocial studies.
-She holds a PhD in Migration Studies from the University of Kent in the UK, where her doctoral research examined the diasporic transformation of Alevism and its impact on rural Alevi geographies in Turkey.
-Her research interests span migration and diaspora experiences, transnational activism, and gendered dynamics—primarily through the lived experiences of Alevi and Kurdish communities.
+I am a scholar of migration and religion with an interdisciplinary background in social anthropology, sociology, and psychosocial studies.
+I received my master's degree from Birkbeck, University of London, where I examined the formation of genocide consciousness through the collective memory of people from Dersim, primarily in the diaspora.
+I completed my PhD in Migration Studies at the University of Kent, where my doctoral research examined the diasporic transformation of Alevism and its impact on rural Alevi geographies in southeastern Turkey.

-She has published widely on migrant Alevism, diasporic politics, transnational engagement, and the intersectional struggles of Kurdish Alevi women.
-Her research continues to centre the lived experiences, imaginaries, and subjectivities of subaltern and displaced communities across borders.
+I have published widely on migrant and diasporic Alevism, Alevi spatial politics, transnational Alevism, and the intersectional experiences of Kurdish Alevi women.
+My research continues to explore the lived realities of Kurdish and Alevi communities across time, place, and borders.

 Scroll to Top